HCA97/My-Projects/DataStructures/README.md

 # Basic Data Structures

-I implemented some Data Structures for my Algorithms and Data Structures Class.
+#### Data Sturctures that I implemented for my Algorithms and Data Structures Class are;

+- Immutable List
+- Mutable List
+- Basic Iterator
+- Stack with Immutable List
+- Queue with Immutable List
+- Linked List with Mutable List
+- Doubly Linked List with Mutable List
+- List Set with Immutable List
+- Bit Vector
+- Buffer

-End of the files there are examples that they can help you to understand the code.
+End of the files there are examples that can help you to understand the code.